Constitution of the New York State Young Democrats

 No member of the Alumni Advisory Council shall be entitled to attend any meeting of the State Executive Committee, NYSYD committee, Judicial Council, or any other related body without consent from the President or committee or council Chair.
 A member of the Alumni Advisory Council may only attend a meeting of a caucus upon invitation by the chair of the respective caucus.
-No attendance prohibition of a member of the Alumni Advisory Council shall be extended to any chapter as defined in Article II, Section 2.1.
+No attendance prohibition of a member of the Alumni Advisory Council shall be extended to any chapter.

 BYLAWS OF THE NEW YORK STATE YOUNG DEMOCRATS